aorwall/moatless-tree-search/README.md

 ### Example: MCTS Flow

-Evaluation flow with MCTS and testbeds.
+How to setup the evaluation flow with MCTS and testbeds.

 ```python
 from moatless.benchmark.swebench import load_instance, create_repository